Thailand Traffic, Roads & Highways:

 - New Year.
 Last week December – first week January.

-- Chinese New year.
+- Chinese New Year.
 One week, usually late January – early February.

 - Thai New Year, Songkran.
 One week around April 13 – 15.

-- December: the first 10 days with holidays on the 5th & 10th, there are often long weekends & Bangkok people take off the short week between the holidays to have an extended holiday driving in the North at the start of the cold season.
+- December: the first ten days with holidays on the 5th & 10th, there are often long weekends & Bangkok people take off the short week between the holidays to have an extended holiday driving in the North at the start of the cold season.

 - New Year 2023: 11,000 vehicles went up to Doi Inthanon.

-- New Year 2023: 317 people were killed in traffic accidents with 2,400 people injured.
+- New Year 2023: 317 people were killed in traffic accidents, with 2,400 people injured.
 Motorcycles were involved in 80.24% of accidents.

-At Thai New Year in April, Songrkan & the water festival, the death toll is horrific with thousands of cars & drunken drivers on the road; it is totally dangerous with buckets of water thrown forcefully, & often purposely in your face.
+At Thai New Year in April, Songrkan & the water festival, the death toll is horrific with thousands of cars & drunken drivers on the road; it is dangerous with buckets of water thrown forcefully, & often purposely, in your face.
 During both these New Years, hundreds of people are killed in traffic accidents over just a few days!
 Don’t travel at Songkran – stay home.

 - Songkran 2014: 322 killed, 3,225 injured and 2,992 accidents